 The Uses of the Word “Ezer.”

-The best way to see what God intended with the use of the words “ezer” and “kenegdo” is to look at the context in which the words are used in other parts of scriptures.
+The best way to see what God intended with the use of the words “ezer” and “kenegdo” is to look at the context in which the words are used in other parts of scripture.
 Thankfully, that is easy to do with online resources.
 This link will take you to all the uses of the word “ezer.”
 These are my observations.

 - Ezer is used 21 times in the Bible.